Learn More About TinkerSpace...

 There was a period of time that my 3-year-old's greatest desire was to play with trains on wooden train tracks that I would put together for him.
 I realized how uncomfortable it made me to free-form design the track.
 We had purchased many individual pieces over the years and I did not have directions to follow in assembling the track.
-So, while I was fantastic at putting together puzzles, enjoy recreating craft projects that I see on the internet, and I can follow Lego instructions with ease, the thought of putting one track into the next not knowing if I was going to be able to connect the ends terrified me.
+So, while I was fantastic at putting together puzzles, enjoyed recreating craft projects that I saw on the internet, and I could follow Lego instructions with ease, the thought of putting one track into the next not knowing if I was going to be able to connect the ends terrified me.
 It made me so uncomfortable that I realized I was telling him no or always making the same track that I had once made.

 Upon realizing this was going on in my head, I noticed that my early school aged daughter was having similar difficulties.
 Her fear of making a mistake was crippling her in her school work and carrying over into her play.

 A change needed to be made in our household!